HyveMynd/Proteus/README.md

 ## How it works

-Hermes will read the object invocations and convert those into a REST endpoint to call.
+Proteus will read the object invocations and convert those into a REST endpoint to call.
 The name of the function being called will translate to a single path on the url.
 In order to provide a url parameter, simply provide an argument to the function (NOTE: must be coercable into a string).

 ```
-const api = new Hermes('https://localhost');
+const api = new Proteus('https://localhost');

 // Makes a GET request to https://localhost/users/1/addresses
 api.users(1).addresses().fetch();